-Step 4: Connect the internet server to a modem or ISDN/TA, using one or both of the device's serial ports (COM1 and COM2) located on the side panel.
+- Step 4: Connect the internet/print server to the printer using the LPT port and a parallel cable.
+See Chapter "Print Server Setup" for information on how to setup the print server settings and see the IS Admin User's Guide for information on shared print services. - Step 5: Connect the internet/print server to a modem or ISDN/TA using the device's serial port (COM).
 (Note that your modem or ISDN/TA should already be connected and setup according to the instructions included with it.)

-Step 5: Plug the power adapter into the device and into an electrical outlet.
+Step 6: Plug the power adapter into the device and into an outlet.